 - Tamar represented an insurance company in a confidential nine-figure dispute with one of its insureds about the scope of coverage.
 The case settled on confidential terms shortly before a scheduled AAA arbitration.

 - Tamar represented a former prisoner in a Section 1983 case arising out of an illegal strip search during her incarceration.
 Key admissions Tamar obtained in the defendants’ depositions led to a sizeable settlement for her client on the eve of trial.

-Tamar is the first woman to be elected to the Susman Godfrey partnership in New York,* and chair of the firm’s Diversity Committee.
+Tamar is the first woman (among two) to be elected to the Susman Godfrey partnership in New York, and serves as co-chairperson of the firm’s Diversity Committee.